IRS says it collected $38 million from more than 175 high-income tax delinquents - The Boston Globe

 IRS leaders said they collected $38 million in delinquent taxes from more than 175 high-income taxpayers in the past few months.

-In one case, an individual had used money owed to the government to buy a Maserati and a Bentley, and roughly 100 high-income individuals attempted to get favorable tax treatment through Puerto Rico without meeting certain tax requirements.
+In one case, an individual had used money owed to the government to buy a Maserati and a Bentley, and roughly 100 high-income people tried to get favorable tax treatment through Puerto Rico without meeting certain tax requirements.
 Many of those cases are expected to face criminal investigation.

 Advertisement